karthikjayd/karthikjayd.github.io/research.md

 ## May 2024 – August 2025 {#master-thesis}
 ### Fraunhofer-Institut für Angewandte Festkörperphysik (IAF)
+Completed the master's thesis titled *Classical v/s Quantum Optimization: Comparison of Runtime Scaling*, under PD Dr. Thomas Wellens and Vanessa Dehn.

+#### Abstract

+> The study of algorithms for combinatorial optimization has been a central focus of quantum computing research in recent years.
+The primary goal in this field is to develop efficient algorithms based on quantum mechanical principles, that can outperform (or more realisti- cally, complement) classical algorithms for solving NP-hard problems.
+Setting up problem instances in the Quadratic Unconstrained Binary Optimization (QUBO) model, this thesis aims to compare the performance of classical algorithms like cplex, Goemans-Williamson and MQLib against two variants of the Linear Ramp Quantum Approximate Optimization Algorithm (LR-QAOA) on two combinatorial optimization problems: the Maximum Cut Problem (MaxCut) and a new resource allocation problem from the energy provider EnBW (which we refer to as the TA problem).
+> The first variant of LR-QAOA, which we refer to as normalized Hamiltonian LR-QAOA, sets up instance-agnostic parameters for the algorithm for all problem sizes, while the second variant, which we refer to as extrapolation LR-QAOA, determines suitable LR-QAOA pa- rameters for each problem instance by heuristically extrapolating from smaller sub-instances.
+> For both the classical and quantum algorithms, we investigate how the runtime of each of the algorithms scales with the problem size for both problems, and how the solution quality compares across algorithms.

-Pursuing a master thesis on Classical and Quantum algorithms (QAOA) for _Combinatorial Optimization Problems_, under PD Dr. Thomas Wellens and Vanessa Dehn.
-I am working on the implementation of the [Linear Ramp QAOA](https://arxiv.org/abs/2504.08577) for various combinatorial optimization problems, including the Maximum Cut Problem, Market Split and some specific industrial problems under the [Kompetenzzentrum Quantum Computing Baden-Württemberg (KQCBW)](https://www.iaf.fraunhofer.de/de/forscher/quantensysteme/quantencomputing/KQCBW24.html) project.
+I worked on the implementation of the [Linear Ramp QAOA](https://arxiv.org/abs/2504.08577) for various combinatorial optimization problems, including the Maximum Cut Problem, Market Split and some specific industrial problems under the [Kompetenzzentrum Quantum Computing Baden-Württemberg (KQCBW)](https://www.iaf.fraunhofer.de/de/forscher/quantensysteme/quantencomputing/KQCBW24.html) project.

-During this period, I presented at two conferences:
+During this period, I presented the LR-QAOA method at two conferences:
 1. *Deutsche Physikalische Gesellschaft (DPG) Frühjahrstagung 2025* in Bonn, Germany, where I presented a talk titled [_"Quantum Optimization using Linear Ramp QAOA"_](https://www.dpg-verhandlungen.de/year/2025/conference/bonn/part/qi/session/12/contribution/2) for the Portfolio Optimization problem.
 2. *KQCBW Developer Conference 2025* at Fraunhofer IAF, Freiburg, Germany, where I presented a poster on _"Energy grid optimization as a Linear Ramp QAOA use case"_.